Welcome to my first recap of RuPaul’s Drag Race All Stars Season 7 – All Winners!

 However, given the relative power-levels of this group, everyone should be blocking Jinkx at every opportunity until they have Snatch Game and at least one acting challenge in their rearview!

 For Shea to not block the one other queen on the cast who is the most dominant across every kind of challenge (except design) when she already has a one-badge lead on a singing challenge is a strategic misstep.
 I feel it might come back to bite Shea in the long run.

 Where do our octet of champion stand after the first week of competition?

 1. Shea Couleé – 1 win, 1 badge (was #2)

 Despite Shea’s strategic misstep in blocking Trinity and her hideous performance outfit, everything else here was sheer perfection – from her entrance outfit to her stalking around while wielding the platinum plunger.
 By barring Jinkx from what should’ve been an easy singer/songwriter win she has asserted her dominance.
 That also puts a target on her back, but that’s the name of the game.
 She’s also hot off of the most recent Snatch Game win of this entire cast!

 2. Jinkx Monsoon (was #1)

 Did Jinkx miss out on a gimme of a win here?
 Yes.
 But, Ru could’ve easily handed it to her if she wanted to – especially with Jinkx presenting near-flawless verse and wearing her best runway of all time.
-Jinkx didn’t get this win purely for story reasons, and next week is Snatch Game.
+Jinkx missed out on this win purely for story reasons… and next week is Snatch Game.
 She remains the queen to fear the most on this cast, even if Shea has more momentum.